unixextremist/planck/README.md

 # tinygit

-- a minimal git implementation in c
+- a minimal git clone implementation in c
-- all it does is clone repos

 # use cases